Christchurch International Airport, New Zealand

 First stage of completion

 The ground floor of the new terminal has an integrated domestic and international check-in hall, while the first floor has an expansive dining and retail area.
-These are due to begin operation by 2011.
-This would mark the first stage of completion of the new terminal, after which, the existing domestic terminal would be demolished.
+These expansions came into use in mid-2011.
+This marked the first stage of refurbishment of the new terminal, after which the existing domestic terminal will be demolished as part of the second stage of the expansion plan.

-There will be no service disruption during the construction phase and the airport will be able to cater to the peak passenger demands expected throughout the Rugby World Cup in 2011.
+There was no service disruption during the construction phase and the airport was able to cater to the peak passenger demands throughout the Rugby World Cup in 2011.
 Seamless access between the two terminals is facilitated by the large walkways encircling the construction area.

 Development plans and service improvements